prrvchr/SQLiteOOo/README.md

 If necessary, rename it before installing it.

 - Install ![jdbcDriverOOo logo][13] **[jdbcDriverOOo.oxt][14]** extension version 1.0.1.
-This extension is necessary to use HsqlDB version 2.7.2 with all its features.
+This extension is necessary to use SQLite version 3.42.0.0 with all its features.

 - Install ![SQLiteOOo logo][1] **[SQLiteOOo.oxt][15]** extension version 1.0.0.